-Diagnosis of Parkinson’s disease can be difficult to confirm by conventional clinical assessment alone.
+Diagnosis of Parkinson’s can be difficult to confirm by conventional clinical assessment alone.

-PD-Monitor assists specialists by measuring symptoms of Parkinson’s disease while patients undertake routine clinical tasks.
+PD-Monitor assists specialists by measuring symptoms of Parkinson’s while patients undertake routine clinical tasks.

 Small, non-invasive sensors positioned on the finger and thumb measure patients‘ movements in response to the finger-tapping test, a clinical task in which the patient repeatedly taps the forefinger and thumb of each hand for a period of 10-30 seconds.

 Readings from the sensors are transmitted to a tablet computer and then analysed by specialist software employing biologically inspired algorithms.